futrime/lip/docs/quickstart.md

 Done.
 ```

-By default, Lip will fetch teeth via GOPROXY, a proxy of Git repos.
+By default, lip will fetch teeth via GOPROXY, a proxy of Git repos.

 ### Install a tooth from a tooth file